WilliamLiska/JumpstartNodeGoatContainer/README.md

 # Jumpstart NodeGoat Container
 A self-contained instance of NodeGoat for the Jumpstart project

+To run:
-Run vagrant up to get rolling
+vagrant up
+vagrant ssh
+cd ../../vagrant/NodeGoat
+npm start

+Browse the app at http://localhost:4567/